Atom (Ray Palmer): Arrowverse

 Ray Palmer / Atom appears in media set in the Arrowverse, portrayed by Brandon Routh.
-This version's suit was originally designed as a combat exosuit dubbed O.M.A.C., has an I.Q. of 140, 4 PhDs, is the CEO of Palmer Technologies (formerly Queen Consolidated), and was married to Anna Loring before she was killed by Deathstroke's men.
-Palmer first appears as a recurring character in the live-action TV series Arrow before making guest appearances in the live-action spin-off The Flash and the animated CW Seed series Vixen, as well as becoming a main character in the live-action spin-off Legends of Tomorrow.
+This version has an I.Q. of 140 and four PhDs, is the CEO of Palmer Technologies (formerly Queen Consolidated), and was married to Anna Loring before she was killed by Deathstroke's men.
+Additionally, his suit was originally designed as the combat exosuit OMAC.
+Palmer first appears as a recurring character in the live-action TV series Arrow before making guest appearances in the live-action spin-off The Flash and the animated CW Seed series Vixen, as well as being a main character in the live-action spin-off Legends of Tomorrow.